madhawaawishka/Cabana/README.md

-# 🏨 Villa Booking App
+# 🏨 Villa Managment App

 A comprehensive mobile application for managing hotel and villa bookings, built with React Native, Expo, and Supabase.